 Another model we use to compare with the simulated network is a simplified version of the proposed model using Brownian Motion and unbiased movement rules.
-Experiments without encoding the semi-permeable boundaries were conducted with unsatisfactory results.
-Therefore, the semi-permeable boundaries of the model are incorporated.
-In this model, each agent chooses the next prospective location from a standard normal distribution, ignoring any directional decisions.
+The semi-permeable boundaries of the model are incorporated also in this model.
+Specifically, each agent chooses the next prospective location from a standard normal distribution, ignoring any directional decisions.
 These simplifications reduce the number of variables to the threshold, T, and the permeability, B, while still incorporating the geographic boundaries.
 The parameter space around the Hollenbeck values was explored and run for $2 \cdot 10^7$ iterations.
 A priori, it was unclear how many iterations to run the simulation.
 We observed that the accuracy of the Brownian Motion networks peaked around $1.2 \cdot 10^7$ iterations and then decreased as the simulations progressed.
 The parameters and number of iterations that produced the highest accuracy were used for analysis.
 We will refer to the resulting network as the Brownian Motion Network (BMN).